Want to increase your urban planning knowledge?

 Being an involved local citizen is training for becoming a good Filipino environmental planner, making plans that fit existing circumstances.

 “Do not try to make circumstances fit your plans.
 Make plans that fit the circumstances.”~ George S. Patton

 As a resident of Quezon City, I follow the Facebook Page of Quezon City Government.

 Increase your urban planning knowledge by using these resources!

 Continuous professional development can be a personal endeavor.

 Receive articles on urban planning and solid waste management!

-What sites and pages do you follow to pursue planning knowledge?
+What sites and pages do you follow for urban planning knowledge?